Pragmatic-Apps/ionic-pwa-image-builder/README.md

 This is a simple image we use in our CI process to create ionic PWAs and directly build deployment ready docker images.

-This image uses https://hub.docker.com/r/beevelop/ionic - Thx for your work.

 ## How to use it?